MicrosoftDocs/learn/learn-pr/azure/write-first-query-kusto-query-language/includes/2-understand-basic-structure-kusto-query-language.md

 This query has a single tabular expression statement.
 The statement begins with a reference to a table called **StormEvents** and contains the operators `where` and `count`.
 Each operator is separated by a pipe.
 The data rows for the source table are filtered by the value of the **StartTime** column and then filtered by the value of the **State** column.
 In the last line, the query returns a table with a single column and a single row that contains the count of the remaining rows.

-The following image shows a schematic representation of the data being piped through this query.
+The following image shows a schematic representation of the data being piped through this query:

 :::image type="content" source="../media/2-storm-events.png" alt-text="Schematic diagram that shows a query as a funnel." border="false":::